Anouk2311/indeed-job-listings/README.md

 ## Running instructions

 For this project we made a makefile.
 This means that the whole proces from loading in the data to running the analyses can be done at once by running the makefile.
 If you are not (yet) familiar with makefiles, we advice you to take a look at the following tutorial before running the makefile: https://tilburgsciencehub.com/tutorials/reproducible-research/practicing-pipeline-automation-make/overview/
 The makefile can be found in the ... folder.
-Make sure to have a look at it before you start running the file.
+Please make sure to have a look at the makefile before you start running the file.

-Before running make sure you have the following packages installed:
+Before running the makefile make sure you have the following packages installed: